 Dopesick

-Through these stories and characters, viewers can learn and better understand the reality and hardships addiction creates.
-Although fictional, these shows do a great job at portraying addiction, recovery, and the ups and downs of it all.
+Through these stories and characters, viewers can better understand the reality and hardships this disease creates.
+Although fictional, these shows do a great job of portraying addiction, recovery, and the ups and downs of it all.

 Photo provided by Karolina Grabowska on Pexels.